Program Contact: Christina Pavlak 203-582-3192

 - A written essay completed on site that meets program standards.

 - Evidence of strong basic skills in math, reading and writing.
 Evidence can be provided through SAT or ACT scores.
 Alternatively, evidence may also be provided through completion of the Praxis Core Academic Skills Test.
 SAT, ACT or Praxis Core results will be reviewed by the program director.
 Any MAT candidate whose scores indicate an area of weakness will be required to participate in a non–credit bearing remediation program that addresses any area of underperformance in math, reading or writing.
 Once completion of the remediation process is done by the candidate, the status of the candidate will be reviewed.
-All candidates will be considered probationary status until the improvement of basic skills are documented and remediated.
+All candidates will be considered probationary status until the improvement of basic skills is documented and remediated.

 - A formal interview during which the applicant is expected to demonstrate: an ability to communicate clearly, a demeanor appropriate to the teaching profession, and a maturity and attitude necessary to meet the demands of the MAT program.